The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Lee County?

-Lee County, Illinois has 3 public high schools, along with 3 middle schools and 7 elementary schools.
+Lee County, Illinois has 3 public high schools, serving approximately 1,205 students.

 What is the largest school district in Lee County?